 Don’t you want users to fall in love at first sight?
-In the first few minutes of using your app, your users must feel welcome.
+In the first few minutes of using your app, your users should feel welcome.

-An important part of the onboarding process is the login screen that your users see in the first moment they want to use your app.
+An important part of the onboarding process is the login screen that your users see when they first want to use your app.

-These screens must be simple and clear.
-People can quit your app when they have to fill in a lot of information or when they are not quite sure what information is asked for.
+These screens should be simple and clear.
+People can quit your app when they have to fill in a lot of information or when they are not quite sure what information is being asked for.

-LinkedIn is a social network to share your professional experiences and get in contact with other colleagues and potential employees in your work field.
+LinkedIn is a social network to share your professional experience and get in contact with other colleagues and potential employees in your work field.

 LinkedIn definitely scores points in its minimalistic design.
 This is about as minimalistic as it can get.
 But, on the contrary, because of this type of design, you can’t recognize the app properly.

-LinkedIn uses their brand colors, but it’s hard to see in one glance that this is the LinkedIn login screen.
+LinkedIn uses their brand colors, but it’s hard to see at a glance that this is the LinkedIn login screen.
 Especially for new users who are not familiar with the colors used by LinkedIn.

-A small, well recognizable, LinkedIn logo would keep the design intact, but gives users the confidence to know what they sign up for.
+A small, well-recognizable LinkedIn logo would keep the design intact, but give users the confidence to know what they’re signing up for.

 Here’s how the onboarding of LinkedIn continues:

-At the top of the screen, Facebook tries to immediately take the user into the app’s goal; connecting with friends by liking, commenting and sharing.
+At the top of the screen, Facebook tries to immediately direct the user towards the app’s goal: connecting with friends by liking, commenting and sharing.